hiveot/hivekit/docs/modules.md

 ## Authorization Module

 The primary purpose of an authorization modules is to authorize a message to be forwarded, based on the authenticated sender, operation, agentID, thingID and/or property or action name.

-## Logging Module

-Logging of messages

-## Recording Module

-Recording of messages